activeviam/mac/guides/export-data.md

  - store_Trade.json.sz

-**Each file contains all the information for a complete loading in the MAC application.** Therefore, it is possible to only import the reports for one ActivePivot or a selection of stores.
+**Each file contains all the information for a complete loading in the MAC application.** Therefore, it is possible to only import the reports for one ActivePivot, or a selection of stores.

 Importing data into MAC
 --------------

-By default in the configuration, the MAC application will look for a directory named _statistics_ in the current working directory.
+By default, in the configuration, the MAC application will look for a directory named _statistics_ in the current working directory.
 Every file containing `.json` will be considered as containing memory statistics and will be loaded.
 The pattern matches both a decompressed file, such as _store_Trade.json_ as well as a compressed entry, such as _store_Risk.json.sz_.